cthoyt/cthoyt.github.io/_posts/2021-04-06-state-of-kgems.md

+### Who is the Arbiter of Benchmarks?

+The publication of each new knowledge graph embedding model is usually accompanied by an evaluation of the link prediction task on common benchmark datasets and a comparison to previous models' performances on those datasets.
+There's a variety of ways authors report this, either by copying the original results from the original papers describing the competitor models, by re-running the author's original code, by reimplementing the code themselves, or by running an implementation from a larger knowledge graph embedding model package.

+Who can be trusted?
+The original authors of each competitor model were/are motivated to show that theirs was better than others, so their paper might have inflated metrics.
+The authors of the current paper are motivated to show that previous models are worse, so they may deflate metrics for old models (and inflate theirs).
+Knowledge graph embedding model packages are motivated to inflate metrics to show that using their package is better -- I've indeed been asked questions about why other packages are "performing better" than PyKEEN and had to answer that they're just evaluating differently that is less conservative, and sometimes misleading.
+Even in a world without these competing interests, it's very hard to understand each other's code, especially since it's not just about the model itself but also the training and evaluation pipeline.

+This motivates large benchmarking studies that use unified frameworks and re-implementations of models to investigate the relative performances of models (and can for a brief moment, let you throw away your metric fixation).
+The [PyKEEN benchmark](https://arxiv.org/abs/2006.13365) is the largest and most comprehensive to date, covering many models, datasets, and configurations.
+I was proudly a part of this work under the leadership of Mehdi Ali [@mali-git](https://github.com/mali-git/), he's a really good guy.
+There's also the smaller [LibKGE benchmark](https://openreview.net/forum?id=BkxSmlBFvr) as well as several others that we're maintaining in a curated list in this [meta-review](https://pykeen.github.io/kgem-meta-review/) repository.

+The [Open Graph Benchmark (OGB)](https://ogb.stanford.edu/) provides a potential solution to these issues by externalizing and standardizing the code that evaluates the results.
+There are still sneaky ways to game this that I won't describe in detail, but I like the concept.
+However, the framework does not cover some of the more popular datasets and the ones that it does introduce in the link prediction task, it does not do so with any provenance on how they're created.

 ### Testing/Validation Leakage

 Leakage is when triples in the testing/validation sets can be trivially inferred from triples in the training set.
 This